webpage stats

 In the legal case of O’Reilly v.
 Orradre, 208 Cal.App.2d 203 (1962), the issue of partition was at the center of the dispute.
 The case involved a dispute between two co-owners of a parcel of real property.
 The plaintiff, O’Reilly, sought to partition the property, while the defendant, Orradre, argued that partition was not necessary because the two co-owners had an agreement that the property would remain undivided.
 The court ultimately held that partition was necessary, as the agreement between the two co-owners was not binding and did not prevent partition.
 The court also held that the plaintiff was entitled to a partition of the property, as the defendant had failed to show any legal or equitable reason why partition should not be allowed.

-Contact our Team of Experienced Partition Lawyers Serving the City of Newark in the County of Alameda, California.
+Contact our Team of Experienced Partition Lawyers Serving the City of Newark, County of Alameda, California

 Call Talkov Law to discuss having your legal fees paid from the proceeds of sale of your property and no money down